praveek/aepsdk-ui-ios/Frameworks/AEPSwiftUI/Documentation/ContentCard/PublicClasses/UIElements/AEPStack.md

 # AEPStack

-The AEPStack class is a fundamental layout container in the AEPSwiftUI framework, used to arrange multiple UI elements in a sequential manner.
-It provides a flexible way to organize and position components within a content card, supporting both horizontal and vertical orientations.
+The AEPStack class is a fundamental layout container in the AEPSwiftUI framework, used to arrange multiple UI elements in a horizontal or vertical manner.
 This class conforms to ObservableObject, enabling reactive updates in SwiftUI views.

 ## Public Properties
 | Property | Type | Description | Default Value |